AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 ## Retrieve the member list of a server

-Retrieves the list of members in a server.
+Retrieves the list of members in a server (by page).

 ### HTTP request